 What sort of accommodation do you use in Norway?

-We use good quality, well-located 3-4 star hotels on our Norway tours.
+We use good quality, well-located 3-4 star hotels on our Norway trips.
 You can see some of the hotels we typically use for each tour on the relevant webpage, though we do reserve the right to switch these for other hotels of a similar standard.

 On our Wild Wonders of the Arctic Norway tour, you will be staying aboard the brand new Ocean Albatros expedition cruiser, which launched in November 2022.